PostgREST/postgrest-docs/docs/how-tos/working-with-postgresql-data-types.rst

     area geometry
   );

 Say you want to add areas in polygon format.
-The request using text representation would look like:
+The request using string representation would look like:

 .. tabs::